dbt-labs/corp/handbook/working_and_growing_here.md

 #### Step 4: Application Status

-After you go through the interview process, you will hear back from the hiring manager or recruiter about your application and if you will be getting the role or not.
+After you go through the interview process, you will hear back from the hiring manager or Talent Acquisition Partner about your application and if you will be getting the role or not.

 **If you do not get the role**, do not be discouraged!
 The hiring manager will pass over feedback to your current manager and we hope this will be an opportunity to come up with a development plan for you.
 You are always welcome to apply again.